What Is an IRA and Why Do I Need One?

 What is an IRA?

-IRA’s are a powerful resource in helping you reach your retirement savings goals.
-Given the different types of IRA’s that exist it is understandable that choosing the right one can be quite tricky at first, but they aren't as complicated as they may seem.
+IRAs are powerful resources for reaching retirement savings goals.
+Given the different types of IRAs available, it is understandable that choosing the right one can be quite tricky at first, but they aren't as complicated as they may seem.

 So, let's take a look at what precisely an IRA is, why you may need one, and how you can get started with one.

-With IRA's, you can save for retirement with on a tax-deferred basis by either paying taxes now or later.
+With IRAs, you can save for retirement on a tax-deferred basis by either paying taxes now or later.

 Here are the three main types of IRAs which all have different advantages: